How to Hire a Robotics Engineer

 Common hiring mistakes

 Hiring for breadth when you need depth.
 A generalist robotics background does not substitute for specialist depth in perception or controls.
 Be honest about what you actually need.
+Our robotics engineer vs software engineer comparison covers this distinction in detail.

 Moving too slowly.
 The best candidates in this market receive multiple approaches.
 A 6-week interview process loses them to companies that move in 2.

 Salary misalignment.
 Robotics engineers at senior level command strong compensation.
-Understand the market before you start — not after your first offer is declined.
+Understand the market before you start, not after your first offer is declined.

 Realistic timelines